 In addition, if there is no value to the shipment (perhaps because your business is supplying samples or similar), the invoice should include the statement ‘Nominal Value for Customs Purposes Only’ and should contain a cost that reflects the ex-works price.
 There is no such thing as “Free Issue”.

-Incoterms become very important after January 1st 2021 for EU trade and need to be shown clearly on the invoice.
+Incoterms® have become very important since January 1st 2021 for EU trade and need to be shown clearly on the invoice.

 When shipping on a DDP (Delivered Duty Paid) basis, there’s some extra information you’ll need to show on your invoice so that the correct process happens.